Customer Service: 503-823-7770

 In addition to the Lead Hazard Reduction Program, the Water Bureau has initiated several efforts to reduce or remove sources of lead from the water system.
 The Portland Water Bureau:

 The Portland Water Bureau continues to keep its regulators updated on the progress of the Lead Hazard Reduction Program and the steps to improve corrosion control.
-The bureau met with the Oregon Health Authority (OHA) and Environmental Protection Agency (EPA) in April and August 2016, to provide updates on Portland’s approach to complying with the Lead and Copper Rule and outlined its current water quality corrosion study and possible next steps for treatment improvements.
+The bureau met with the Oregon Health Authority (OHA) and Environmental Protection Agency (EPA) in April and August 2016, to provide updates on Portland’s approach to complying with the Lead and Copper Rule and outlined its current water quality corrosion study and next steps for treatment improvements.
 In December 2016, the Portland Water Bureau submitted an Interim Lead Reduction Plan to OHA.

 Links to relevant communications, including the presentations from the OHA and EPA meetings, are provided on the Key Documents page.

 Additional information can be found in:

 How the Portland Water Bureau Treats and Monitors for Lead and Copper in Drinking Water